Kevin Allison, Ph.D.

-Associate professor and director of undergraduate programs
+Professor and director of undergraduate studies

-Associate director of academic operations
+Associate director of psychology advising and undergraduate academic operations

 In addition to the Bachelor of Science in Psychology, the Department of Psychology offers instruction in clinical, counseling, health and general psychology leading to the Doctor of Philosophy degree.
 Students in all doctoral degree programs are educated first as psychologists and then helped to develop competence in a more specialized area relevant to their scholarly and professional objectives.
 In addition, special training and experience in college teaching is available.